-The upward looking cosine receptors of JB Hyperspectral instruments are exposed directly to environmental hazards.
+The upward looking cosine receptors of FloX and RoX instruments are exposed directly to environmental hazards.
 To increase longevity, the Dust & Bird Protection system is used to keep the surface of the cosine receptor clean and to prevent bird damage.
 The active airstream also provides some protection against settling of insects, rain and snow on the optics.
 Further the Dust & Bird Protection is designed for robust attachment to tower structures and accurate levelling.
-The device, including the fan is completely weatherproof.
+The device, including the fan, is completely weatherproof.
+To prevent reflection towards other optical sensors, the device is manufactured from black UV resistant plastic.